jeanlain/ZWAvulgare/README.md

 # ZWAvulgare
-Scripts used in "Characterization of a sex-determining region and its genomic context via statistical estimates of haplotype frequencies in daughters and sons sequenced in pools" (submited)
+Scripts used in "Characterization of a sex-determining region and its genomic context via statistical estimates of haplotype frequencies in daughters and sons sequenced in pools" (https://doi.org/10.1093/gbe/evab121)

 Richard Cordaux, Mohamed Amine Chebbi, Isabelle Giraud, David Pleydell and Jean Peccoud